Tiance-Zhang/infsci2470-final/Report.md

  we want our website can let customers to buy any sneakers they like regardless of brand.
 Our website can save them time of tossing between various brand website by providing all popular sneaker brands.<br>
 What problems did you want to solve or what did you want to learn in developing this application?
-By developing our website, we want to apply forms for users
+By developing our website, we want to apply forms that customers can login in order to purchase items.

 ## Team member’s contributions
 Describe in detail what each member of the team did on the project.